 In 1996, sports broadcasting pioneer Marty Glickman told his story with Stan Isaacs in The Fastest Kid on the Block: The Marty Glickman Story.
 More than just a broadcaster's how-to manual, the book recapped, among many other fascinating aspects of his life, how Glickman overcame devastating prejudice at the 1936 Nazi Olympics in Berlin.

 The second half of The Fastest Kid On The Block indeed deals with the nuts-and-bolts, ins-and-outs of sports broadcasting.
 In fact, for six years while teaching at Marist College, this book was a required textbook for my Sports Broadcasting students.
 My students needed to learn Marty Glickman's story, and how he transitioned from world-class athlete to broadcast pioneer.
 We had weekly quizzes on Marty's life and traditional broadcast philosophy.
 (Take the look-at-me, attitude-first philosophy of today and reverse it)

 I appreciated Marty Glickman each Tuesday in the mid-90's when we sat with him for hours, critiquing demo tapes in hopes of improving.
 When Marty talked, you listened.
-That tradition lives on today at Fordham's WFUV under the direction of Bob Ahrens.
+That tradition lives on today at Fordham's WFUV.

-Last week I was reminded to appreciate the great Stan Isaacs as well, for helping to tell Marty Glickman's story, and countless others.
+I am reminded to appreciate the great Stan Isaacs as well, for helping to tell Marty Glickman's story, and countless others.

 Check out our full site for hundreds of articles, tips, personal sports broadcast coaching and much more.

 Learn the secrets of the Sports Broadcasting industry from our online Sports Broadcasting course.